ravikant-pal/ravikant-pal/README.md

 <p align='left'> 📫 As someone who is always passionate about learning more about tech and life.
 I love to develop web apps and have been a self-taught software developer and an unstopped learner.
 I have evolved into a Full Stack Java & Javascript career path and love working with cutting-edge tools and technologies.</p>

-Programmer specialized in **web development** using multiple **tools, frameworks, and libraries** both in the backend and frontend.
+Programmer specialized in **web development** using multiple **tools, frameworks, and libraries** both in the backend and front end.
 I pay *a lot of attention to detail* to generate the best products.

 ## 💻 Languages, Frameworks, Library and Tools: 🛠️<br>